 Indices began the day higher, led by big tech and other sectors that reported higher-than-expected corporate earnings, as investors appeared to ignore troubling signals from the Treasury market that the yield curve had inverted.
 It had reached its lowest point since the 1980s.

 Economists view the inversion of the yield curve as a sign of impending recession.
 This year's heady rally in growth stocks has regained traction, with Tesla Inc. (TSLA) more than doubling in value from an intraday low in January.

-However, as the session progressed, the stock indices lost steam and ended relatively unchanged, indicating that investors require new incentives to maintain risk appetite, which can only come from economic data such as the CPI, which is released next Tuesday.
-After last Friday's non-farm payroll figure dampened market enthusiasm, a confirmation of the downward trend in inflation, particularly in core CPI data, would boost investor sentiment.
+However, as the session progressed, the stock indices lost steam and ended relatively unchanged, indicating that investors require new incentives to maintain risk appetite, which can come from economic data such as the CPI, which is released next Tuesday.
+After last Friday's non-farm payroll figure dampened market enthusiasm, a confirmation of the downward trend in inflation, particularly in core CPI data, could boost investor sentiment.